SAP-samples/btp-kyma-multitenant-extension/documentation/next-steps/metering/README.md

 # Understand Metering and Billing as an SAP Partner

-### What are the SAP BTP packaging and pricing options?
+### What Are the SAP BTP Packaging and Pricing Options?

 There are currently four tranches:

 **Standard Commitment**